-It was also concluded that the top 1.0m of material at the Maritime Village contained widespread levels of Class 2 material making it unsuitable for disposal at sea, equating to 70,000m3 or 6% of the total volume required to be dredged.
-The underlying sediments can be classified as Class 1 (Uncontaminated: no biological effects likely), subject to the formal approval of the Marine Institute, and are therefore suitable for disposal at sea in the absence of a more sustainable alternative.
+Further to consultation with the Marine Institute, DPC and their consultants RPS, however concluded that the top 1.0m of material at the Maritime Village / Marina contained widespread levels of Class 2 material making it unsuitable for disposal at sea, equating to 70,000m3 or 6% of the total volume required to be dredged.
+The underlying sediments were considered suitable for disposal at sea), subject to the formal approval of the Marine Institute.